What’s at Stake for Clean Energy in the US Election?

 From 2017 to 2020, annual installations have more than quintupled — a slightly greater increase than in the second term of Barack Obama’s presidency.
 If correlation revealed causation, Trump should be hailed as the Grid Battery President (in addition to Coal Killer-in-Chief).

 Battery growth, though, has happened almost entirely free from active federal intervention during this time.
 Research investments years ago keep paying dividends, and Order 841 from the Federal Energy Regulatory Commission is nudging wholesale markets to let batteries compete.
-The investment tax credit that Congress extended in 2015 sweetens economics for batteries paired with solar.
+The ITC that Congress extended in 2015 sweetens the economics for batteries paired with solar.

-Instead, the battery acceleration owes its success to state policy in places like California, Hawaii, New York and Massachusetts.
-Creative utilities got out in front of state policy in Arizona, Colorado, and Nevada, and have promised big things in Florida and the Carolinas.
+Instead, the battery acceleration owes its success to state policy in places such as California, Hawaii, New York and Massachusetts.
+Creative utilities got out in front of state policy in Arizona, Colorado and Nevada, and have promised big things in Florida and the Carolinas.
 Competitive market dynamics spurred a battery boom in Texas.

-So, what does a presidential election mean for batteries?
+So, what does the upcoming presidential election mean for batteries?

-Trump’s campaign website omits policy proposals.
+Trump’s campaign website does not offer any policy proposals.
 His “promises kept” on energy says nothing about energy storage.
 Absent new ideas, a Trump victory means more of the same.
-The key risk there is that Trump’s FERC decides to make it harder for carbon-free resources to compete, like it did in the mid-Atlantic PJM market and New York.
+The key risk there is that Trump’s FERC decides to make it harder for carbon-free resources to compete, as it did in the mid-Atlantic PJM market and New York.

 Biden’s policy platform mentions energy storage specifically.
 That said, it frames storage as something in need of research and development funding, lumping it in with pre-commercial technologies like small modular reactors, green hydrogen and carbon capture.
 No storage developer would say no to additional cost declines, but this framing says little about what storage is accomplishing with competitive deployments today.